ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 * The default gateway is a management ESG.
 * A static route is required for internal {{site.data.keyword.cloud_notm}} destinations.

-If there is a need for the service or VM to access the customer ESG, static routes must be maintained within the individual service or VM and pointed to the customer ESG.
+If you need for the service or VM to access the customer ESG, you must maintain static routes (within the service or VM) and point them to the customer ESG.

 No automatic routing protocols are configured for the Management ESG currently.